 Peggy McIntosh's papers on White Privilege are the ones most cited on the subject around the world, according to Google Scholar.
 Publications that have mentioned her work include the New Yorker (5/12/2014) and the Huffington Post (10/21/2014).
 She insists, however, that her work is "about my experience, not about the experiences of all white people in all times and places and circumstances."
 We therefore present two of her papers on privilege, together with her piece titled, "Some Notes for Facilitators on Presenting My White Privilege Papers," in which she explains her intentions and offers suggestions for how to use this work in a classroom or other group setting.

-- Copyright Fee Policy: Anyone who wishes to reproduce more than 35 copies of these articles must apply to the author, Dr. Peggy McIntosh, at email@example.com.
+- Copyright Fee Policy: Anyone who wishes to reproduce more than 35 copies of these articles must apply to the author, Dr. Peggy McIntosh, via this form.
 Fees for these and additional publications ("White People Facing Race: Uncovering the Myths that Keep Racism in Place" 2009; "White Privilege: An Account to Spend," 2009; "White Privilege, Color and Crime," 1998) may be found in her Copyright Fee Policy.
 These articles may not be electronically posted except by the National SEED Project.